Conversion Optimization

 One of our clients was getting clicks but no conversions.

-On analysis, we realized there was a big disconnect between the ads and where potential customers would land.
+On analysis, we realized there was a big disconnect between the ads and landing page content & design.

 Their ad team would create engaging ads with different themes and copy, expecting to fix the low eCommerce sales problem.